It’s February, and if you couldn’t tell by the title, this month I am covering tequila!

 - Extra añejo is tequila that has been aged for longer three years.
 It is smoother and richer than añejo, and also meant for sipping only.

-What it tastes like: Agave, citrus, spicy, floral, pepper, grassy, herbal, chocolate, oak, mellow, smooth, vanilla
+She has many flavors.
+Here’s a short list: Agave, citrus, spicy, floral, pepper, grassy, herbal, chocolate, oak, mellow, smooth, vanilla.

-How to drink it: Smell it twice before taking a sip, fully inhaling and exhaling each time with your lips parted.
+Smell it twice before taking a sip, fully inhaling and exhaling each time with your lips parted.
 Then, take a small sip to help prepare your palate before a bigger sip.
-Drink tequila neat, on the rocks, frozen (as in margaritas) or as a shot.
+Drink tequila neat, on the rocks, frozen (as in margaritas) or you can take it as a shot.

 If you’re doing tequila shots, the American tradition is to lick salt out of your hand just before taking the shot, then sucking on a lime slice.